Painful bilateral swelling and redness of the scrotum. Feels unwell. Non-diabetic.

 0 images remaining

-Gross oedematous swelling and increased blood flow in the scrotum overlying both testes with extension into the groins.
-Underlying testes show minor reactive hyperaemia but there is no hydrocoele.
-No obvious gas in the soft tissues to indicate necrotising fasciitis.
+Gross edematous swelling and increased blood flow in the scrotum overlying both testes with extension into the groins.
+Underlying testes show minor reactive hyperemia but there is no hydrocoele.
+No obvious gas in the soft tissues to indicate necrotizing fasciitis.
 No focal fluid collection to indicate abscess formation.

-Cellulitis of the scrotum is uncommon but clinically significant as it can progress to necrotising fasciitis (Fournier) especially in the immunosuppressed or diabetics.
+Cellulitis of the scrotum is uncommon but clinically significant as it can progress to necrotizing fasciitis (Fournier) especially in the immunosuppressed or diabetics.

 - Haury B, Rodeheaver G, Stevenson T et-al. Streptococcal cellulitis of the scrotum and penis with secondary skin gangrene.
 Surg Gynecol Obstet.
 1975;141 (1): 35-9.
 Pubmed citation

 - Yoganathan KG, Blackwell AL. Unusual cause of acute scrotal cellulitis in an HIV positive man.
 Sex Transm Infect.
 2006;82 (2): 187-8. doi:10.1136/sti.2005.017020 - Free text at pubmed - Pubmed citation